 Install fraud prevention apps

 You can also install various apps to help reduce the chance of fulfilling fraudulent orders.
-The Fraud Control app provides a dashboard in your Shopify admin to help you to better understand your store's level of risk due to fraudulent actions.
 Browse other fraud prevention apps in the Shopify App Store.

 To block users who try to make repeat fraudulent orders, you can use Shopify's Fraud Filter app.